peastman/statmech/source/phasetransitions.rst

 and it describes the interaction of the spins with each other.
 The interaction energy of a pair of adjacent spins is minimum when they point in the same direction if :math:`J>0`, or when they point in opposite directions if :math:`J<0`.

-:numref:`Figure,ising model` shows a two dimensional grid of atoms, but you can just as easily define one dimensional or three dimensional Ising models.
+:autonumref:`Figure,ising model` shows a two dimensional grid of atoms, but you can just as easily define one dimensional or three dimensional Ising models.
 In fact, you can even define Ising models in more than three dimensions, though of course that no longer corresponds to any physical arrangement of atoms.
 The dimensionality determines how many terms appear in the second sum of equation :eq:`ising-hamiltonian`.
 In :math:`d` dimensions, every spin has :math:`2d`